Corby pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Corby right now?

-On 25 June 2026, overall pollen levels in Corby are moderate.
+On 16 July 2026, overall pollen levels in Corby are low.
 Grass is the main contributor to airborne pollen

 Will pollen levels change in Corby tomorrow?

-On 26 June 2026, pollen conditions in Corby will be different from today, with cypress at low levels and grass increasing
+On 17 July 2026, pollen conditions in Corby will be different from today, with artemisia at low levels, cypress at low levels, grass at low levels

 Is pollen expected to decrease in Corby this week?